2025 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 Multimedia Presentation (A-S 30%)

-Students will be provided with detailed information on assessment including information on how assessment and marking are rationale and related to course learning outcomes.
+Students will be provided with detailed information on assessment including information on how assessment rationale and marking are related to course learning outcomes.

 教科書